isCharles/isCharles/README.md

 - 👋 Hi there!
-I'm Charles, a passionate individual delving into the realms of AI, computer science, and telecommunication.
+I'm Charles, passionate about AI, computer science, and telecommunication.
 - 👨🏻‍💻 Currently, I'm honing my skills as an intern network engineer at h3c.
-- 🌱 I'm pursuing a degree in electronic information engineering at SHU, where I'm continuously expanding my knowledge base.
+- 🌱 I'm pursuing a degree in electronic information engineering at SHU.
 - 💡 Excited about machine learning, I'm eager to collaborate on projects that push the boundaries of innovation.
 - 📫 Feel free to reach out to me at ischarlesyang@gmail.com or ischarlesyang@outlook.com.